Problems with your timetable

 - Compulsory sessions (taught sessions such as most lectures that are not repeated therefore do not have alternative times).
 These will appear on your timetable the morning after you enrol online (provided you did so before 10pm).

 - Group sessions (taught sessions such as tutorials or practicals that are repeated and students are split into groups to attend one of a number of alternative times.)
 These are assigned from mid-July onwards.
 Before July your timetable will not show any group sessions (with a few exceptions).
 Because of this, modules without any compulsory sessions may not show on your timetable at all.

 - Changed modules If you completed a paper Change of Module Enrolment form, the module will appear on your timetable the day after we add it to your student record.
-Go to View Enrolled Modules in Student Services (via the Portal) to check this.
+Go to View Enrolled Modules in Student Services (via Minerva) to check this.

 A session on my timetable is displaying more than one module